ouspg/CompSec/Lab5_ChipWhisperer/README.md

 ## Task 1

+TODO: say how to login to jupyter and that all data is in jupyter folder and hardware/victims/firmware contais device code

 Ok, let's begin.

 Task 1 tasks are meant to be relatively simple tasks to help you understand that what is the Chipwhisperer device and what can be done with it.
 You will learn how to connect the board, inspect power traces and use ChipWhisperer analyzer program.

 TODO: how to setup jupyter + vm etc

+ChipWhisperer software and tutorials utilize Jupyter Notebook.
+Everything is packed in ready-to-run virtual machine which can be found on university drive or Chipwhisperer github page.

+If you have not used Jupyter Notebook before, it can be beneficial to complete tutorial !!Introduction_to_Jupyter!!.ipynb

 TODO: if you have not used jupyter before, suggest completing jupyter tutorial !!Introduction_to_Jupyter!!.ipynb